JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 With all of these changes combined, we can finally reliably get down to a single meshlet (or at least 1-3 meshlets for larger meshes) at the highest LOD!

 The last item on the list in particular is a _huge_ improvement.
-Consider this scenario: TODO
+With meshoptimizer's `LOCK_BORDER` flag, the entire edge of the mesh will be locked.
+That means that at the most simplified LOD level, the entire border of the original mesh will be preserved.
+You will pretty much never be able to reduce down to 1 meshlet with this constraint.
+Using manual vertex locks to only lock vertices belonging to shared edges between meshlets (regardless of whether or not they're on the original mesh border) fixes this issue.

 ## Faster Fill Cluster Buffers Pass
 PR [#15955](https://github.com/bevyengine/bevy/pull/15955) improves the speed of the fill cluster buffers pass.